Caio De Cenco

-Caio De Cenco (born 5 May 1989) is an Italian Brazilian professional footballer who plays as a forward for Italian Serie D club Ostia Mare.
+Caio De Cenco (born 5 May 1989) is an Italian Brazilian professional footballer who plays as a forward for Italian Serie Eccellenza club Ilvamaddalena in Sardinia.

 Career

 Boca

 Born in São Paulo, Brazil, De Cenco started his Italian career at Emilia-Romagna club Boca San Lazzaro, in Italian Serie D, the fifth division (from 1978 to 2014; Serie C refound in 2014) and top division of amateur (non fully professional) football.
 He played 15 games in 2007–08 Serie D, at age 18.
 He followed the club relegated to Eccellenza in 2008.
 In 2009 Boca demerged with San Lazzaro, and merged with Pietri Carpi and Vignola to form Boca Pietri Carpi, which De Cenco followed the demerger and merger to the new club.
 He scored 14 goals in 2009–10 Serie D. The club folded after relegation back to Eccellenza at the end of season.

 Cesena

 In August 2010 De Cenco was signed by Serie A club A.C.
 Cesena on a free transfer.
 He was farmed to A.C.
 Bellaria – Igea Marina in a co-ownership deal for €500 each, along with Alessio Petti.
 De Cenco spent 2 Serie C2 seasons with the Romagna-based club.
 In June 2012 Cesena bought back De Cenco also for €500, in 3-year contract, re-joining coach Nicola Campedelli, teammates Daniele Fioretti, Daniele Forte and Marco Mariani.
 Despite Cesena relegated back to Serie B, De Cenco did not include in the pre-season camp of the Romagna-based side.
 On 6 July 2012 he was signed by Emilian club Reggiana.
 On 15 January 2013 De Cenco left for Lombard club Monza.
 De Cenco scored nil in the first half of the season in Serie C1 and 5 goals in the second half in Serie C2 respectively.
 In June 2013 De Cenco was sold to Pavia of Serie C1.